Summer Research Fellowship

 - American Indian or Alaska Native

-- Native Hawaiian or US Pacific Islander
+- Native Hawaiian or U.S. Pacific Islander

-- Persons with life-altering disabilities
+- People with life-altering disabilities

 - Other racial and ethnic groups considered to be underrepresented in medicine and biomedical research

-Summer research fellowship participants receive:
+Summer Research Fellowship participants receive:

-- A total stipend and benefits package of up to $6,180, which includes a stipend of $4,300 for eight weeks, housing, and flight or mileage reimbursement of up to $600 for travel to and from Rochester, Minn.
+- A total stipend and benefits package of up to $6,180, which includes a stipend of $4,300 for eight weeks, housing, and flight or mileage reimbursement of up to $600 for travel to and from Rochester, Minnesota

-- Competitive travel awards (available to participants who present research at national conferences).
+- Competitive travel awards (available to participants who present research at national conferences)